Yuyu Lin

 Yuyu Lin, Jesse T. Gonzalez, Zhitong Cui, Yash Rajeev Banka, Alexandra Ion

 In this paper, we propose ConeAct, a cone-shaped actuator that can extend, contract, and bend in multiple directions to support rich expression in dynamic materials.
-A key benefit of our actuator is that it is self-contained and portable as the whole system.
+A key benefit of our actuator is that it is self-contained and portable as a whole system.
 We designed our actuator’s structure to be multistable to hold its shape passively, while we control its transition between states using active materials, i.e., shape memory alloys.